mferrera/pyrmute/README.md

 ## When to Use pyrmute

-pyrmute excels at handling schema evolution in production systems:
+pyrmute is useful for handling schema evolution in production systems:

 - **Configuration files** - Upgrade user config files as your CLI/desktop app evolves (`.apprc`, `config.json`, `settings.yaml`)